Tillerson denies undermining Trump after Nikki Haley allegations

 “My conversations with the President in the privacy of the Oval Office were always candid, frank, and my recommendations straightforward.
 Once the President made a decision, we at the State Department undertook our best efforts to implement that decision,” Tillerson said.
 “Ambassador Haley was rarely a participant in my many meetings and is not in a position to know what I may or may not have said to the President.
 I continue to be proud of my service as our country’s 69th Secretary of State.”

-Haley told "CBS Evening News" anchor Norah O’Donnell that, as she described in her new book, “With All Due Respect,” both Tillerson and former White House Chief of Staff John Kelly told her they resisted Trumps out of necessity.
+Haley, in her new book, “With All Due Respect,” claims that both Tillerson and former White House Chief of Staff John Kelly told her they resisted Trump out of necessity and to "save the country."

 Haley said that the two men “confided in me that when they resisted the president, they weren't being insubordinate, they were trying to save the country” and how “Tillerson went on to tell me the reason he resisted the president's decisions was because, if he didn't, people would die."